automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Micropachycephalosaurus.md

 # Micropachycephalosaurus
-## Description: The current record-holder for longest dinosaur name.
+## The current record-holder for longest dinosaur name.